-- ML Engineer: Implements the model into production, more code and less math than the data scientist role.
+- Machine Learning Engineer: Implements the model into production, more code and less math than the data scientist role.
 Dockers, containers & ensuring a smooth ML system, becoming a part of the engineering team.

 The idea behind the above analysis was to better understand what kind of data role, one is picking up and how they should intend to go about it.
 Getting the fit is of paramount importance because what might be a bad job for you might be great for others.
 The end goal is to take better decisions and build better systems.
 You can contribute in either way.

 This is an approach to going about the process and can be implemented by others as well !!